awsdocs/ec2-image-builder-user-guide/doc_source/cr-upd-ami-distribution-settings.md

      + **Raw** – Raw format\.
    + **s3Bucket** \(string, required\) – The S3 bucket in which to store the output disk images for your VM\.

-   Save the file as `export-vm-disks.json`, to use in the imagebuilder create\-distribution\-configuration command\.
+   Save the file as `export-vm-disks.json`\.
+Use the file name in the create\-distribution\-configuration command\.

    ```
    {